30 or 33 credit hours

 - Specialization courses, if an MCS with a specialization is desired.

-Coursework used to meet degree program requirements must be listed in a student's Program of Study.
-This program of study must be approved before completing 9 credit hours of graduate study and must meet the following restrictions:
+Coursework used to meet degree program requirements must be listed in a student's Plan of Study.
+This plan of study must be approved before completing 9 credit hours of graduate study and must meet the following restrictions:

 - It must include at least one course in each of the three core areas of Systems, Theory, and Programming.

 - For an MCS with an application-area specialization, at least 24 of the 33 credit hours must be in CS or CSP, with at least 20 at the 500-level and the remaining 4 at the 400-level or above.
 Only the specialization courses can come from outside CS or CSP.